-Hypermarket operators are not allowed to open a new branch unless it has fulfilled the requirement of 30% Bumiputera ownership in the company's equity structure.
+Hypermarket operators are not allowed to open a new branch unless it has fulfilled the requirement of 30 per cent Bumiputera ownership in the company's equity structure.

-- Indicative plans for additional branches of hypermarkets need to be submitted to KPDNHEP two (2) years before an application is to be considered. - Hypermarket shall begin operation within two (2) years from the date of approval from KPDNHEP. - Sales floor area of a hypermarket shall be 5,000 square meters and above. - Addition of branches is subject to the approval of KPDNHEP. - Approval from KPDNHEP must be obtained for any reduction or increase of sales floor area. - Allowed only on standa-lone basis with basic amenities on outskirts of major towns. - At least 30% of total Stock Keeping Unit (SKU) displayed on the shelf space is to be allocated for Bumiputera SMEs goods/products in each outlet within 3 years. - Formulate and provide clear rules and criteria for suppliers to market their products/ goods. - Normal Operating Hours
+- Indicative plans for additional branches of hypermarkets need to be submitted to KPDNHEP within two (2) years before an application is to be considered. - Hypermarket shall begin operation within two (2) years from the date of approval from KPDNHEP. - Sales floor area of a hypermarket shall be 5,000 square metres and above. - Addition of branches is subject to the approval of KPDNHEP. - Approval from KPDNHEP must be obtained for any reduction or increase of sales floor area. - Allowed only on stand-alone basis with basic amenities on outskirts of major towns. - At least 30 per cent of total Stock Keeping Unit (SKU) displayed on the shelf space is to be allocated for Bumiputera SMEs' goods/products in each outlet within three (3) years. - Formulate and provide clear rules and criteria for suppliers to market their products/ goods. - Normal Operating Hours